Commit451/jitpacktogit/README.md

 This will only work for JitPack dependencies that follow the normal `com.github.{user}` structure.
 If the dependency is using a custom domain within JitPack, the URL will not be resolved.

 # Thanks
 Thanks to Ben Manes for his [versions plugin](https://github.com/ben-manes/gradle-versions-plugin) and Square for [SQLDelight](https://github.com/square/sqldelight) which were both great references for creating a Gradle plugin.
+The [docs](https://docs.gradle.org/current/userguide/custom_plugins.html#sec:custom_plugins_standalone_project) also helped out immensely.

 License
 --------